cybaker/Gravitar/README.md

 Use your shield / tractor beam to collect fuel and avoid hits by enemies.
 Your space ship consumes fuel when maneuvering, firing, and shielding.
 Keep collecting fuel.

-Use the arrow keys for movement:
 - turn left (left arrow).
 - turn right (right arrow).
 - thrust (up arrow).
+- fire bullets (F).
-- fire (F)
+- fire laser (D).
+This consumes more fuel than bullets.
 - shield and fuel tractor beam (spacebar).

 Tap the mouse pointer to pause the game.